Payroll for One Employee: Step-by-Step Guide (2026)

 Decide how often you’ll run payroll.
 Biweekly is the most common pay schedule in the U.S., used by about 43% of private businesses, but weekly, semimonthly, and monthly are also options.
 If you’re the only employee, a monthly schedule might be the simplest.

-Step 3: Handle the Paperwork and Registration
+Step 3: Gather Information and Handle Registration

 Step 4: Calculate, Pay, and File